Elementary School (K-Grade 5)

 Material Magic: It's Science!

-Students explore the properties of materials by testing which materials are best for certain uses.
+Second grade students explore the properties of materials by testing which materials are best for certain uses.

 What Students Learn: They melt candy to experiment with melting point, build hats to learn about durability and softness, and build models of different soils to determine structural stability.